 - e.
 Enter a name for the VPN Community. - f.
 In the Center Gateways area, click the + icon to add one or more Security Gateways (Clusters) to be in the center of the community. - g.
 In the Satellite Gateways area, click the + icon to add one or more Security Gateways (Clusters) to be around the center Security Gateways (Clusters). - h.
 Click OK.

-The Community uses the default encryption and VPN Routing settings.
+The VPN Community uses the default encryption and VPN Routing settings.

-- Optional: Edit more settings for the VPN Community in the community object. - Configure the LSV profile.
+- i.
+Optional: Edit more settings in this VPN Community object. - 4.
+Configure the LSV profile.

 Configuring the LSV Profile